nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ####5.1 Display completed tasks

 Remember how we have hidden away your completed report?
-If you want to see it again, the following display command will display all completed tasks in their respective categories.
+If you wish to see it again, the following display command will display all completed tasks in their respective categories.

 > Format: list done